kaburia/3D-reconstruction/README.md

 - Keypoint Localization: Accurately locating the feature keypoints

+The keypoints generated, some of them lie along an edge, or they don't have enough contrast making them not very useful as features.<br>
+Harris corner detector: A corner detection operator used to extract corners and infer features of an image.
+For those with low contrast, to adjust their intensities.
+A Taylor Series expansion of scale space to get a more accurate location of extrema, and if the intensity at the extrema is less than a threshold value it is rejected.
+DoG has a higher response for edges hence the need for a Hessian matrix to compute the principal curvature (2x2 matrix)

 - Orientation Assignment: Assigning orientation to keypoints

+With the stable keypoints, the next thing is to assign an orientation to each keypoint to make it rotation invariance.
+The scale at which the keypoint is detected is the same scale as of the blurred image.<br>
+A neighbourhood is taken around the keypoint location depending on the scale and the gradient magnitude and direction is calculated in that region.

 - Keypoint descriptor: Describing the keypoints as a high dimensional vector
 - Keypoint Matching